minetest-mods/teleport-request/README.md

 ##To Do:
 - Make it so players can teleport to coordinates within a protected area if they own the area.
 - Make it so if a player attempts to teleport to coordinates within a protected area owned by another player, and that player is online, the owner receives a request to allow or deny the user from teleporting to their area.
+- Add limitations to /tpc which only allow a user to teleport X number of blocks.
+Prevents users from teleporting to the edge of the world.